rachaelkalicun/rachaelkalicun.com/src/_posts/2025-05-29-dont-forget-erik.md

 Like a proper Italian family, love and pride lived in their food at that table.
 Erik’s mother opened my eyes to the simple beauty of a real Italian sauce.
 Years later, as an adult, I got to ask her about the technique.
 I wish she were here to see what I'm working on.
 I know that if no one else saw the value in it, she would.

 The last time I saw Erik was at her funeral on December 15, 2023.
-I was so grateful to be there to honor her and to support him, but I can’t believe that was the end of Erik and me.
+I was so grateful to be there to honor her and to support him, but it's hard for me to grasp it was the last time.

-There’s no one like the person who grew up closest to you.
-He knew parts of me that no one else did.
-We shared a long stretch of life that shaped us both.
-There’s something especially sad about losing someone who knew you and loved you before the walls went up.

 You can make sense of an 80-year-old dying suddenly, even a healthy one, but not her child.
 I remember Erik saying at her funeral that he only wished he’d had more years with her.
 I wish I had more years with Erik in this world.

+Erik and I had a rare friendship and shared a long stretch of life that shaped us both.
+There’s something especially sad about losing someone who knew you and loved you at your most genuine, before adulthood and all the guardedness that comes with it.

-The world moves on so fast now, doesn’t it?
+I don’t want people to forget Erik, but the world moves on so fast now, doesn’t it?
 His mother’s funeral was full.
 People showed up, but there weren’t that many at Erik’s.
 That disappointed me so much.
 A young, vibrant, beloved person already being forgotten.

-I don’t want people to forget Erik.

 A couple of days after Erik died, I started writing down memories, things I didn’t want to lose.
 I wish I could remember more details, but I don’t want to forget anything else.
 I’ll keep adding to this list over time.
 I don’t want to let them slip away.